Research projects

 Building on my pioneering work into the experiences of ‘completed life’, in my current work I focus on death and dying in old age with a specific interest for and the role of choice and control at the end-of-life.
 Other research interests include: tiredness of life, dementia, experiences of suffering, meaning and meaninglessness at the end-of-life.

-Below, I map out some of my main research projects.
+Below, I map out some of my main research projects, conducted by myself and my team:

 Our attitude towards death is undergoing a fascinating change.
 A growing group of older people is determined to exercise choice and control over the time and manner of dying, resulting in a new awareness of death.
-In my new VENI-project I explore the impact of the growing emphasis on choice regarding death upon how we live towards the end of life.
+By combining philosophical and empirical investigations, in my VENI-project I have explored the impact of the growing emphasis on choice regarding death upon how we live towards the end of life.
 Also I aim to unravel the socio-cultural and relational dynamics related to such choices.

 To achieve this aim, my project is divided into three interrelated subprojects: